Do the Digit Insurance

 4. Stretches the Backside of Your Legs

-Apart from your spine, the hamstrings and calf muscles will feel stretched too.
-The benefit of Adho Mukha Svanasana includes opening the backside of your legs as you stretch them gradually.
-This will provide relief to the back muscles of your legs.
+Apart from your spine, the hamstrings and calf muscles will feel stretched, too.
+The benefit of Adho Mukha Svanasana is that it opens the backside of your legs as you pull them gradually, providing relief to the back muscles of your legs.

 5. Strengthens Your Arms